Data-driven calibration of linear estimators with minimal penalties: Main results

 \subsection{Main consequences of Theorem~\ref{thm.algo} and comparison with previous results}

-\textbf{Consistent estimation of $\sigma^2$.} The first part of Theorem~\ref{thm.algo} shows that $\Ch$ is a consistent estimator of $\sigma^2$ in a general framework and under mild assumptions.
-Compared to classical estimators of $\sigma^2$, such as the one usually used with Mallows' $C_L$, $\Ch$ does not depend on the choice of some model assumed to have almost no bias, which can lead to overestimating $\sigma^2$ by an unknown amount \cite{Efr:1986}.
+\paragraph{Oracle inequality.} The algorithm of Section~\ref{sec.algo.def} satisfies a non-asymptotic oracle inequality with high probability, as shown by Eq.~\eqref{eq.thm.oracle}: The risk of the selected estimator $\Fh_{\lh}$ is close to the risk of the oracle, up to a remainder term which is negligible when the dimensionality $\df(\lo)$ of the oracle grows with $n$ faster than $\ln(n)\,$, a typical situation when the bias is never equal to zero, for instance in kernel ridge regression.

-\textbf{Oracle inequality.} Our algorithm satisfies an oracle inequality with high probability, as shown by Eq.~\eqref{eq.thm.oracle}: The risk of the selected estimator $\Fh_{\lh}$ is close to the risk of the oracle, up to a remainder term which is negligible when the dimensionality $\df(\lo)$ grows with $n$ faster than $\ln(n)$, a typical situation when the bias is never equal to zero, for instance in kernel ridge regression.
+Eq.~\eqref{eq.thm.oracle} is {\em non-asymptotic}, meaning that it holds for every fixed $n$ as soon as the assumptions explicitly made in Theorem~\ref{thm.algo} are satisfied.
+Most results (all but the more recent ones for linear estimator selection \cite{Cao_Gol:2006,Bar_Gir_Hue:2010}) are asymptotic, meaning that $n$ is implicitly assumed to be larged compared to each parameter of the problem.
+This assumption can be problematic for several learning problems, for instance in multiple kernel learning when the number $p$ of kernels may grow with $n\,$.

-Several oracle inequalities have been proved in the statistical literature for Mallows' $C_L$ with a consistent estimator of $\sigma^2$, for instance in \cite{KCLi:1987}.
-Nevertheless, except for the model selection problem (see \cite{Bir_Mas:2006} and references therein), all previous results were asymptotic, meaning that $n$ is implicitly assumed to be larged compared to each parameter of the problem.
-This assumption can be problematic for several learning problems, for instance in multiple kernel learning when the number $p$ of kernels may grow with $n$.
-On the contrary, Eq.~\eqref{eq.thm.oracle} is {\em non-asymptotic}, meaning that it holds for every fixed $n$ as soon as the assumptions explicitly made in Theorem~\ref{thm.algo} are satisfied.
+Another important feature of Eq.~\eqref{eq.thm.oracle} is that it holds with high probability, which is stronger than most results only true in expectation, that is, similar to Eq.~\eqref{eq.thm.oracle.E}, or even weaker.
+As emphasized by \cite{KCLi:1986}, the difference is significant, since some examples exist where a procedure (GCV) is asymptotically optimal in expectation (like Eq.~\eqref{eq.thm.oracle.E}) but not a.s. (like Eq.~\eqref{eq.thm.oracle}).

-\textbf{Comparison with other procedures.} According to Theorem~\ref{thm.algo} and previous theoretical results \cite{KCLi:1987,Cao_Gol:2006}, $C_L$, GCV, cross-validation and our algorithm satisfy similar oracle inequalities in various frameworks.
-This should not lead to the conclusion that these procedures are completely equivalent.
-Indeed, second-order terms can be large for a given $n$, while they are hidden in asymptotic results and not tightly estimated by non-asymptotic results.
-As showed by the simulations in Section~\ref{sec.simu}, our algorithm yields statistical performances as good as existing methods, and often quite better.
+Several oracle inequalities have been proved in the statistical literature for Mallows' $C_L$ with $\sigma^2$ known, either asymptotic \cite{KCLi:1986,KCLi:1987} or non-asymptotic \cite{Cao_Gol:2006}.
+When $\sigma^2$ is unknown (and replaced by a consistent estimator), up to the best of our knowledge, guarantees for $C_L$ are only available for the model selection problem (see \cite{Bir_Mas:2006,Arl_Mas:2009:pente} and references therein).